Bang Na–Suvarnabhumi light rail

 The Bang Na–Suvarnabhumi line is a proposed light rail line in Bangkok that would run from Bang Na junction to Suvarnabhumi Airport.
 The line was first proposed in 1994, but it was not included in the 2005 OTP Mass Rapid Transit Master Plan.
 Initially, it was planned for the line to potentially be a branch line of BTS Skytrain's Sukhumvit Line with turnouts constructed near Bang Na junction.
 In December 2015, the BMA said it would advance construction and would propose it to cabinet in the near future.
-In April 2016, deputy governor Amorn Kitchawengkul said the project would take 3–6 years and cost THB 20 billion.
+In April 2016, deputy governor Amorn Kitchawengkul said the project would take 3 to 6 years and cost THB 20 billion.

-The line would be proposed to be constructed in two phases.
-Firstly, for 14.7 km to Thana City and then a later 5.1 km extension to the airport.
-The project would relieve congestion along the busy Bang Na - Trat rd corridor and provide an important southern connection to Suvarnabhumi Airport.
+The line would be proposed to be constructed in two phases: first, for 14.7 km to Thana City and then a later 5.1 km extension to the airport.
+The project would relieve congestion along the busy Bang Na–Trat Road corridor and provide an important southern connection to Suvarnabhumi Airport.
 Initial forecasts of daily passengers are 56,000 upon opening rising to 139,000 daily when the extension to the airport opens.

-In early September 2021, the BMA contracted consultants to undertake a 6-month feasibility study into the line.
+In early September 2021, the BMA contracted consultants to undertake a six-month feasibility study into the line.
 The feasibility study was completed in March 2022.
 On 8 April 2022, the BMA deputy permanent secretary conducted a market sounding seminar to detail the project to potential investors and advised that the report would be submitted to the Interior Ministry for endorsement.
 If the Interior Ministry approves the project it will be submitted to Cabinet for approval in 2023.

-The BMA proposes to gain Cabinet approval for the line in 2023 and conduct a tender in 2024 with a suggested three year construction period commencing in 2025 for a targeted opening date of 2029.
+The BMA proposes to gain Cabinet approval for the line in 2023 and conduct a tender in 2024 with a suggested three-year construction period commencing in 2025 for a targeted opening date of 2029.
 However, BMA transferred the project to the Mass Rapid Transit Authority of Thailand (MRTA) on December 27, 2024, as it is believed that consolidating the project under a single owner will enable better control of fare prices, preventing them from becoming excessively high.
 After the transfer, the MRTA will reassess the project to determine the feasibility of further construction.

-Route Alignment
+Route alignment

-Bang Na–Thana City Section
+Bang Na–Thana City section

 This section starts at the Sunphawut road (in front of MEA Bang Na District, Bang Na District Office, and Phra Khanong Provincial Court), runs along the said road, pass Bang Na intersection, above the outbound Debaratana road's median, pass across Si Iam interchange which connects to MRTA Yellow Line, over the Kingkaew interchange which is a transfer point to Kingkaew-Suvarnabhumi Monorail, and terminate at Thana City.
-This section's ending terminus is at the 13th km of Debaratana road and the depot of the line itself.
-There will be a 46,400 sq.m. depot at Thana City, which the BMA will purchase from U City Public Co.
+This section's ending terminus is at the 13th kilometre of Debaratana road and the depot of the line itself.
+There will be a 46400 m2 depot at Thana City, which the BMA will purchase from U City Public Co.
 Ltd., the owner of Thana City project.